gn0mesort/dodging-game-prototype/docs/save_file_format_v1.md

 incorrect the file may have been written by a big-endian system or written using a 7-bit (i.e., ASCII only) scheme.
 Both of these cases are rare.

-The follow 10 bytes are the exact ASCII string `"SAVEME\r\n\x1a\n"`.
+The following 10 bytes are the exact ASCII string `"SAVEME\r\n\x1a\n"`.
 Here the text `"SAVEME"` is just an indicator that this is a game save file (as opposed to a PNG, Java source code file, or anything else).
 The following text `\r\n` is a MS-DOS/Microsoft Windows style line-ending.
 If the file is read inproperly (e.g., using a file API that converts line-endings) on a POSIX system this will likely be coverted to `"\n"` and considered invalid.
 Next, the text `"\x1a"` is the hexadecimal escape for the ASCII "substitute" character.
 Many older systems treat this character as indicating the end of a file.
 This is another rare case.
 Finally, the trailing `"\n"` is a POSIX style line-ending and serves